 Click on any photo to see larger.

 I prefer plain yogurt with fresh fruit mixed in.
 That's plenty enough flavor.
 But if you like your yogurt sweet then add your own favorite sweetener.
 At least you will know how much you are adding.
+And use any fave vegan yogurt too.

 And, often the fruit on the bottom of the yogurt container is cooked, so it's mushy like jam.
 Or, if it's not cooked, the texture will still be off.